hiephtdev/huong-dan-chay-full-node-avail/README.md

        <img src="https://github.com/hiephtdev/huong-dan-chay-full-node-avail/blob/main/home.png">

     - `--name` is the name of the node.
     - Ports `30333, 9933, 9615` must be opened in the firewall.
 If you are using a VPS, configure it to allow TCP/UDP connections through these ports.
+If you're using a VPS, please make sure the port is open from the provider's side.
 After editing, press Ctrl + O and then Enter, then press Ctrl + X to exit.

 5. Enable and start the service: